ambonvik/cimba/docs/background.rst

 In Cimba, we have some additional requirements to the coroutines beyond being full-fledged coroutines, i.e., stackful first class objects.
-Our coroutines need to be thread-safe, since we will combine these with multithreading at the next higher level of concurrency The Cimba coroutines will exist in parallel universes within each thread.
+Our coroutines need to be thread-safe, since we will combine these with multithreading at the next higher level of concurrency.
+The Cimba coroutines will interact in parallel universes within each thread.

 We also want our coroutines to share information both through pointer arguments to the context-switching functions ``yield()``, ``resume()``, and ``transfer()``, and by the